How to Purchase and Print Your Own Shipping Labels on eBay

 - You need an expensive shipper's scale.
-In fact, e-commerce sites like eBay or Amazon can supply the required sort of scale for between $10 and $20.
+E-commerce sites like eBay or Amazon can supply the required sort of scale for between $20 and $30.
 Just search either site for "postal scale" and sort by price.
-Given the time and effort savings, a scale is a worthwhile investment.
+Given the time savings, a scale is a worthwhile investment.

-- You have to have special knowledge or skills.
-Nope once again; in fact, in the simplest case you simply fill out a simple one-page web form, providing a destination name and address, package weight, and package dimensions-things you'll know about your packages anyway in most cases.
+- You need specialized knowledge or skills.
+No, in most cases, you will fill out a simple one-page web form, providing a destination name and address, package weight, and package dimension.
+This is all the information that you will typically have on hand.

-- You need special labels and a special printer.
-You can print postage using your own standard inkjet or laser printer and basic copy paper if that's what you have, then tape or stretch-wrap the labels onto the package.
-Yes, if you do a large volume it can be more convenient to buy pre-sized peel-and-stick labels and/or an appropriate printer, but it's certainly not required.
+- You need special labels and printers.
+You can print postage labels using basic copy paper and a standard inkjet or laser printer.
+In contrast, if you do a large volume of shipping, it may be more convenient to buy pre-sized peel-and-stick labels and/or an appropriate printer, but it's certainly not required.

 - There are no benefits apart from saving time when shipping.
-In fact, this isn't true; by printing and paying for yourself and having to use the web-based forms involved, you can compare shipping prices for different dimensions, types of packaging, and service levels to find what works best for you.
-And if you ship using the per-item links on eBay for your sales, eBay will automatically mark your packages as shipped, notify your buyers of when packages are being shipped, and provide them with a tracking number-all in all, a much bigger time and convenience savings.
+This is not true; by using and printing web-based forms, you can easily compare shipping prices for different dimensions, types of packaging, and service levels to find what works best for you.
+And if you ship your packages using the links on eBay for your sales, eBay will automatically mark your packages as shipped.
+Also, they will notify your buyers of when packages are being shipped, and provide them with a tracking number; which is a considerable saving in both time and convenience.

 - List your items with free shipping.
 Don't worry about the cost; either list your items using the auction format, where free shipping items earn a bidding premium or price your fixed-price listing accordingly to accommodate the difference.
 Listing with free shipping using the "Expedited shipping" method on eBay's selling form gives you maximum flexibility when it comes time to package and print.

 - Pack the item and weigh if necessary.
-Once the item has sold, package it up one of the boxes you obtained.
-Note that you can often save a little bit on shipping fees by using a non-"flat rate" box (though for very heavy items, you can also save a great deal of money on shipping costs by using a "flat rate" box).
-If you haven't used a "flat rate" box, weigh it on your postal scale.
-(Trial and error leading to experience, or a bit of experimentation at the next step, can help you to decide between flat rate and non-flat rate boxes.)
+Once the item has sold, package it with one of the free boxes you obtained.
+Note that you can often save a little bit on shipping fees by using a non-"flat rate" box (though for heavy items, you can also save a great deal of money on shipping costs by using a "flat rate" box).
+If you are not using a "flat rate" box, weigh it on your postal scale.
+After a few shipments, it should become much easier for you to decide which box is better for your business.

 - Visit the USPS shipping form.
 Log into your eBay account, visit your list of recent sales in My eBay, and choose "Print shipping label" from the action drop-down list for the item you're shipping.
 (In most cases, this will be the pre-selected link.)

 - Fill out the form completely.
 Happily, there's not much to do here. eBay automatically fills in your address and the buyer's destination address.
-This is primarily where you list the kind of packaging you're using, the package weight (if you've not used a "flat rate box"), and the package dimensions (if you've not used standard Priority Mail packaging).
-You can see the advantages of using a flat rate Priority mail box now; you just choose "small," "medium," or "large" flat rate box and you're done, without having to weigh or measure a thing!
+This is primarily where you list the kind of packaging you're using, the package weight (if you're not using a "flat rate box"), and the package dimensions (if you're not using standard Priority Mail packaging).
+As you can see, there are advantages with using a flat rate Priority mailbox; you just choose "small," "medium," or "large" flat rate box and you're done, without having to weigh or measure anything.

 - Submit payment and print.
 When you finish the form, buy the postage.
-The value will automatically be deducted from your PayPal balance (using the funds you received from the sale of the item-nice and streamlined) and you'll be given the chance to print your label.
+The value will automatically be deducted from your PayPal balance (using the funds you received from the sale of the item), and you'll be given a chance to print your label.

 - Affix the label to your package.
 Attach the printed label to the package in a safe way.
 If you've printed on peel-and-stick paper or labels, peel and stick to the package.
-On standard paper, use clear tape to attach to the box and simply apply enough tape to cover the entire label with at least one layer of tape so that the paper and ink don't suffer if the package gets rained on or snags the corner of another package in the truck.
+On standard paper, use clear tape to attach to the box and simply apply enough tape to cover the entire label with at least one layer of tape.
+This is best practice so that the paper and ink don't suffer if the package gets rained on.
 Alternatively, your local office supply store will have a stock of inexpensive clear peel-and-stick pouches that can also be used to affix labels to packages.
 Be sure that the entire label is visible and lays flat (so that its bar and QR-style codes can easily be scanned).

 - Deliver or schedule a pickup.
 Take the package with the affixed label to your local USPS office and simply leave it at the counter (making sure that someone has seen you do this and acknowledged your drop-off).
 If you have a few parcels, visit the carrier website and schedule a pickup.
 A driver will come by to collect them, and off they go.
-That's all there is to it-the postage is pre-paid, so you don't need to wait in line or do any paperwork.
+Remember, your postage is pre-paid, so you don't need to wait in line or do any paperwork.

 - Enjoy the automation benefits.
-After you do this, your package will have been automatically marked as shipped so that your buyer can see that it's on its way; they will have been sent an email message confirming shipment; and they and eBay will be able to easily track the package via the tracking number that automatically appears in the system.
+Once everything is complete, your package will have been automatically marked as shipped, so that your buyer can see that it's on its way.
+Also, the buyer will receive an email message confirming shipment and will be provided a tracking number to track their package easily.

-It looks like a long list, but as you read through it (and carry it out), you'll find out just how easy paying for and printing your own shipping can be.
+It looks like a long list, but as you read through it (and carry it out), you'll find out just how easy paying for and printing your shipping can be.
 With the enhancement of technology and new competition within the shipping/e-commerce industry, one can give themselves an upper hand by purchasing and printing their labels.